cryptax/cryptax.github.io/_posts/2022-10-28-hardweario-bele.md

 In handle 0x39, we read `4e 6f 70 20 21` which is ASCII for `Nop !`.
 So, our input is incorrect and does not yield the flag.

-We quickly notice that each time we write to 0x48, a new value is generated in 0x2a:
+We quickly notice that each time we write to 0x48, a *new value* is generated in 0x2a.
 So, probably this is a challenge / response mechanism:

-1. We are expected to read a challenge nonce on handle 0x2a
+1. We are expected to read a **challenge nonce** on handle 0x2a
-2. We are expected to write the corresponding challenge response on handle 0x48
+2. We are expected to write the corresponding **challenge response** on handle 0x48
 3. If our response is correct, handle 0x39 will probably yield the flag.

 ## Relation between challenge and response